Khalid Abdel Nasser: Biography

-The case also created anger among many Egyptians who sympathized with Nasser because of the general anti-Israeli sentiment at the time, the fact that he was the son of Gamal Abdel Nasser, a popular figure in the country, and reports that the evidence was provided by American intelligence.
-Nasser had escaped to Yugoslavia during the trial, but was acquitted anyway.
+The case also created anger among many Egyptians who sympathized with Abdel Nasser because of the general anti-Israeli sentiment at the time, the fact that he was the son of Gamal Abdel Nasser, a popular figure in the country, and reports that the evidence was provided by American intelligence.
+Abdel Nasser had escaped to Yugoslavia during the trial, but was acquitted anyway.

 Later life and death

-In the mid-1990s following international sanctions against Iraq, Nasser received $16.6 million worth of Saddam Hussein's oil vouchers in the Oil-for-Food Programme, more than anyone else in Egypt, according to the list of beneficiaries.
+In the mid-1990s following international sanctions against Iraq, Abdel Nasser received $16.6 million worth of Saddam Hussein's oil vouchers in the Oil-for-Food Programme, more than anyone else in Egypt, according to the list of beneficiaries.
 He later became a professor at Cairo University's Faculty of Engineering, a job which he held for the remainder of his life.

-In February 2011, during the Egyptian Revolution of 2011, Nasser joined pro-democracy demonstrations in Tahrir Square against Mubarak and his regime.
-According to The Telegraph, Nasser's participation "was seen as helping to give the revolution a posthumous stamp of approval from an iconic Egyptian hero.
+In February 2011, during the Egyptian Revolution of 2011, Abdel Nasser joined pro-democracy demonstrations in Tahrir Square against Mubarak and his regime.
+According to The Telegraph, Abdel Nasser's participation "was seen as helping to give the revolution a posthumous stamp of approval from an iconic Egyptian hero".
 Later that year, on 30 August he fell into a coma ending in his death at age 61 in a Cairo hospital on 15 September.
 He is survived by three children.